 The Big Smoke, the home of the West End, and a regal choice for travelers seeking a destination hot on events, glorious history, evocative museums, and spectacular shopping – London has it all. from wandering the gold leaf state rooms of Buckingham Palace to helicopter flights above Westminster, afternoon tea at The Ritz, and catching controversial exhibitions at the Tate; you may tire of the weather, but you will never tire of the Great British capital.

-Every year London plays host to a plethora of star studded events, all starting with the London Fashion Week hitting catwalks around the Strand starting this week, the 6th-8th.
+Every year London plays host to a plethora of star studded events, all starting with the London Fashion Week hitting catwalks around the Strand.
 Spring sees the Water Yacht Show sail down the Thames, and summer comes with a dollop of strawberries and cream at the elite sporting event of Wimbledon and the Royal Ascot.
 Whatever takes you to London, we have the very best suggestions for where to stay, dine and play…

 Where to Stay

 The Taj 51 is one of London’s most delightful places to stay, boasting an unrivalled location only five minutes from Buckingham Palace.
 A mesmerizing history makes the Taj stand out – once an almshouse for the poor owned by a relative of Anne Boleyn, then a meeting place for nobility, and now a glorious hotel.
 Expect emerald brickwork depicting Shakespeare plays, mosaic floors, peacock wallpaper, and 19th century paintings.
 Expect libraries lined with glass and globes, and expect 24 karat afternoon tea and access to the best Indian restaurant in London.